Poster Session 5 Wayne Schubert Symposium

 3:30 PM

-Topographically Bound Balanced Flow Over Antarctica
+Topographically Bound Balanced Flow over Antarctica

-Scott R. Fulton, Clarkson University, Potsdam, NY
+Scott R. Fulton, Clarkson Univ., Potsdam, NY

 3:45 PM